Kyle Farmer Player Props: Twins vs. Braves

 - Farmer has five doubles, four home runs and 10 walks while hitting .250.

-- He has gone deep in 8.2% of his games this year, and 2.4% of his plate appearances.
+- Farmer has picked up a hit in 26 of 49 games this year, with multiple hits nine times.

-- In 22.4% of his games this year, Farmer has picked up at least one RBI.
-In three of those games (6.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- Looking at the 49 games he has played this season, he's hit a home run in four of them (8.2%), and in 2.4% of his trips to the plate.

-- He has scored in 21 of 49 games this year, and more than once 3 times.
+- In 22.4% of his games this year, Farmer has had at least one RBI.
+He's picked up more than one in 6.1% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.